GeniusesOfSymfony/WebSocketBundle/Resources/docs/SessionSetup.md

 User is directly authenticated against his firewall, anonymous users are allow.

+**Important:** The firewall must be the firewall context name if exist.
+Else the firewall name

 **Anonymous user is represented by string, example : anon-54e3352d535d2** **Authenticated user is represented by UserInterface object**